jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 require("null-ls").setup {}
 ```

-Users can pass options in to the `setup()` function, but null-ls doesn't require
+Users can customize settings by passing them into the `setup()` method, but the
-any options to set up.
+defaults should work for most users.

 Note that null-ls will not do anything until you've registered at least one
 source via `setup()`, `register()`, or an integration.